Saint-Calixte: History

-In 1845, the place was first incorporated as the Municipality of Saint-Lin by separating from the Parish Municipality of Saint-Lin (now Saint-Lin-Laurentides), but abolished two years later.

-In 1851, the Saint-Calixte Mission was formed, named after Pope Callixtus I. In 1855, the municipality was reestablished as the Township Municipality of Kilkenny, taking the name of the geographic township in which it is located (the township was formed in 1832 and named after a city and county in Ireland).
+Before it's creation the territory of Saint-Calixte was part of an area known as Saint-Lin (now Saint-Lin-Laurentides) In 1851, the Saint-Calixte Mission was formed, named after Pope Callixtus I.

+In 1855, the municipality was officially founded as the Township Municipality of Kilkenny, taking the name of the geographic township in which it is located (the township was formed in 1832 and named after a city and county in Ireland).
 A year later in 1856, the post office opened, bearing the name Saint-Calixte-de-Kilkenny since 1877.
-In 1954, the municipality was renamed to its current name.

-The Lac Dodon meteorite was found near the town in 1993.